 Mercury has medium length hair but doesn’t seen to require regular grooming.
 That said, she does tend to get a lot of hairballs to grooming would help with that.
 While Mercury can be a bit skittish around fast movements or loud sounds, she is social and likes to be pet.
 She absolutely loves head rubs and if you rub her neck it seems to put her into a bit of a trance-like state.
 She really bonds to her people but is less interested in strangers.
 Of course, she is also very bonded to Ferris; the two of them spend a lot of time together.

 Ferris is now about 7 months old and she is very tiny for a cat.
 She had a respiratory and eye infection when she first arrived and has been treated but she has some minor scarring of her tear ducts.
 It doesn’t require any medication or regular treatment but it means that on occasion she gets a bit of a goopy eye that you need to wipe and it does make her more prone to getting eye infections in the future.
-Due to this, both Ferris and Mercury should be indoor cats.
+Due to this, both Ferris and Mercury should be indoor cats and another cats in their home must be up to date on vaccinations.

 Ferris is more shy than her mom when it comes to strangers, but she’s almost more social than Mercury when it comes to ‘her people.’
 Ferris is snuggly but also very active.
 She is playful and while she will play and wrestle with her mom, she enjoys playtime with her people too; chasing strings and balls, etc. They seem interested in other cats and could be in a home with others.
 Mercury has never met a dog but we get the feeling that she would not be impressed.
 Neither of them are comfortable with children.